 Time for a meat-free recipe.

 This one makes use of a vegetable that still stands proud on my allotment plot, the Circus Garden, through these wet and windy early weeks of British winter – the Brussels sprout.
 This much maligned but exceptionally nutritious vegetable works beautifully in this very simple but delicious stir fry.
-The sweet, spicy and intense sauce is a bastardised, vegetarian version of a classic sauce used in Vietnamese and Thai cuisine called Siracha, and I think it balances beautifully here against the lightly caramelised vegetables.
+The sweet, hot, spicy and intense sauce is a bastardised, vegetarian version of a classic sauce used in Vietnamese and Thai cuisine called sriracha, and I think it balances beautifully here against the lightly caramelised vegetables.

-wok-fried Brussels sprouts with Siracha
+wok-fried Brussels sprouts with sriracha

 300 g Brussels sprouts, trimmed